CesarValiente/KUnidirectional/README.md

 - How can we deal with too much information (memory allocation) in our State so we don't keep a reference to everything in our app?
 - How can we improve the navigation stack of our app/state?
 - etc.
+<br/><br/> Of course all these things can be fixed, and there are different and valid ways to do it, but how you want to do it is your decision :wink:

 # More info?